bigtomjp/fms-login/README.md

 Overtime, I'll likely get rid of all the old code, and base it on a more modern framework.
 But for now, this works.

 ### Installation
 First, if you plan to use OAuth, set your FileMaker Server to use AOuth for logging in.
-If you can't log with the regular client using AOuth, you won't be able to with this.
+If you can't log with the regular client using OAuth, you won't be able to with this.

 Next drop this folder into the node-wip/public folder on FileMaker Server 16.
 Rename the folder to "login"